pacifiquerubasha/100DaysJavascript/README.md

 ## RUNNING JS CODE WITHOUT HTML

+Instead of opening the browser to see code issued in the console, we issue the command "node FILENAME" in the editor terminal\
-INSTEAD OF OPENING THE BROWSER TO SEE THE CONSOLE, IN THE TERMINAL, WE ISSUE THE COMMAND "node FILENAME" Eg. To check the value of scholastique, in the terminal we issue the command node variables.js
+Eg. To check the value of scholastique logged in the variables.js file(DAY1), in the terminal we issue the command node variables.js

 ## WRITING BETTER DOCUMENTATION